 Whole Wheat Flour: Does need to be refrigerated.
 The whole grain parts can easily become spoiled at room temperature.

-Leftovers: Store leftovers in airtight, leakproof clear containers or wraps, refrigerating within two hours of cooking.
+Leftovers: Store leftovers in airtight, leak-proof clear containers or wraps, refrigerating within two hours of cooking.
 Don’t refrigerate leftover canned food in cans – place in an airtight container.
 Once a can is opened, residual metal on the rim can leach into food and leave a metallic taste.
 Food storage containers are easy to buy and have on hand for leftovers.

-Nuts: With such a high fat content, nuts can lose flavor and freshness, and even become rancid if kept at room temperature for too long.
+Nuts: With such a high-fat content, nuts can lose flavor and freshness, and even become rancid if kept at room temperature for too long.
 Keep your nuts in an airtight container or recloseable bag before freezing.
 If you allow in excess moisture, the nuts will love their crunch.

 Baked Goods/Bread/Snacks: Make sure baked goods are tightly wrapped or in an airtight container and stored in the pantry.
 (Dairy-based cakes and pies should go into the refrigerator) Bakery-style breads and baguettes should be kept in their original packaging at room temperature; Any crackers or snack foods will stay fresh longer in an airtight container or bag.